tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 Even briefly looking at this, you can see it is much longer.
 This may indeed be overkill for our situation, but it is interesting to point out what differences this makes.
 Now we have error checking when we are directly defining or accessing values.
-The structure of the object also seems to assure that the object will not change its structure as readily.
-Even if keys like `pay` or `location` ended up changing, as long as their methods were updated internally, you would still be able to access your intended value through their respective methods, `getJobPay()` and `getJobLocation()`.
+The structure of the class object also seems to assure that the object will not change its structure as readily.
+Even if keys like `pay` or `location` ended up changing, as long as their methods were updated internally, we would still be able to access their intended value through their respective methods, `getJobPay()` and `getJobLocation()`.
 This allows us to abstract the actual implementation from the end user.
 Reasons for this could include simplifying the interface for the user (not forcing them to know part of the internal workings in order to user it), and security (users in most circumstances do not need to know the implementation details).
 The concept of having a function that provides you the output you desire, but you do not have any information about its internal workings, is referred to as a "Black Box".
 It is a box that you do not have the access or the means to see inside of, but are free to use.
-This is a key role of abstraction, and really an essential part in making code usable and readable.
-We could use a function that performs a ridiculously complicated math equation, or generates a response from an AI, and we just need to know what functions to call and what arguments to pass.
+This is a key role of abstraction, and really an essential part in making code reusable and readable.
+We could use a function that performs a ridiculously complicated math equation, or generates a response from an AI, and we would just need to know what functions to call and what arguments to pass.

 There is actually something that can be improved in the class example that was provided above,